nasa-petal/PeTaL-labeller/auto-labeler/MATCH/src/README.md

 - `--eval` or `-e` vs. `--no-eval` or `-E` for whether to do `eval.py` (i.e., run MATCH inference on the PeTaL testing set, and generate precision and nDCG scores on that test set).
 Defaults to true.
 - `--verbose` or `-v` on whether to see logging output.
 Defaults to false.

 If you want to tweak a config variable (e.g., train-dev-test split, or whether to use MAG/MeSH terms or not), you can find all of those options in `config.yaml`.
+Note that you can also use `-c` in place of `--cnf`.

 ### If you want to run certain steps individually.